 Call for abstracts

-The Society of Vascular Nurses would like to invite all registered nurses working in any setting with vascular patients to submit an abstract for a prize giving session to be held at the annual conference in Manchester on Thursday 23rd November 2017.
+The Society of Vascular Nurses would like to invite all registered nurses working in any setting with vascular patients to submit an abstract for a prize giving session to be held at the annual conference in Glasgow on Thursday 29th November 2018.

 The award will be presented during the conference by the Circulation Foundation for £500.

 Abstracts must adhere to the following criteria:

 - They must be about an original piece of work.
 Acceptable submissions include research, audit, practice development projects or original case studies, demonstrating an innovative approach to care.
 Large or small-scale studies are equally welcome.

 - The work must not have been previously published or presented elsewhere (other than at local audit or teaching sessions).

 - The entrant must have made a substantial contribution to the work, must be the principal author (up to 2 co-authors may be listed) and must deliver the paper in person.
 Each author listed should accept public responsibility for the integrity and content of the abstract (Entrants must confirm with their manager before submitting the abstract that they will be allowed to attend the conference if their paper is selected.)